 We are not aiming at a comprehensive overview of the field; in particular, we do not consider all aspects of consistency checking in the domain of the MDA.
-We omit refinement-based consistency in MDA, though many of the techniques in this paper, we claim, can be extended to handle this; see [Paige et al. 2005] for more details on this.
-Further, we are focusing on metamodel-based techniques, since these are critical and widely used in the model-driven development community, rather than fully considering the problems of model conformance and consistency.
+We omit refinement-based consistency in MDA, though many of the techniques in this article, we claim can be extended to handle this (see Paige et al. [2005] for more details on this).
+Further, we are focusing on metamodel-based techniques since these are critical and widely used in the model-driven development community rather than fully considering the problems of model conformance and consistency.

-The comparisons will be carried out using the BON modelling language [Walden and Nerson 1995] as an exemplar (see Section 2).
-BON is concise enough so as to convey and cover all of the language within this paper.
-BON provides three views: a static view presented by class diagrams, a dynamic view presented by a dialect of collaboration diagrams, and a behavioural view presented using contracts (pre- and postconditions of routines, plus invariants of classes).
-Contracts effectively subsume the information that is often presented using state diagrams (e.g., in UML 2.0) in some modelling languages.
+The comparisons will be carried out using the BON modeling language [Walden and Nerson 1995] as an exemplar (see Section 2).
+BON is concise enough so as to convey and cover all of the language within this article.
+BON provides three views: a static view presented by class diagrams, a dynamic view presented by a dialect of collaboration diagrams, and a behavioral view presented using contracts (pre and postconditions of routines, plus invariants of classes).
+Contracts effectively subsume the information that is often presented using state diagrams (e.g., in UML 2.0) in some modeling languages.
 Contracts are widely used in object-oriented programming and are also used via OCL in UML 2.0.
-However, while contracts increase the expressiveness of a modelling language, they introduce additional challenges for metamodelling and multi-view consistency checking.
-Integrating support for contracts into metamodelling and MVCC approaches is one of the key contributions of this paper.
+However, while contracts increase the expressiveness of a modeling language, they introduce additional challenges for metamodeling and multiview consistency checking.
+Integrating support for contracts into metamodeling and MVCC approaches is one of the key contributions of this article.
 While our arguments and presentation are framed in terms of BON and its diagrams, they can easily be generalized to apply to UML as well, as we discuss in Section 2.